upper-town/web_app/README.md

 - Define a `perform` method with the args you need.
 Remember to use primitive types for args because when a job is scheduled, its args are serialized as JSON and persisted to a Redis queue.
-Later, a worker process picks up the job from the queue, deserializes the args and performs it.
+Later, a worker process picks up the job from the queue, deserializes the args and performs it
 - Follow the [Sidekiq best practices]

 [sidekiq]: https://rubygems.org/gems/sidekiq